DarkMakerofc/WaBetaInfo/README.md

 <h2 align="center">🪀 WaBetaInfo 🪀</h2>

 <h6 align="center">
-This is Unofficial Scraper & NPM package , Created by Mr nima. </h6>
+This is unofficial scraper of whatsapp beta news site, created by Mr nima. all posts credits goes to wabetainfo.com site </h6>
 <br>

 [ Using This Npm Package ]